 Launched in 1988, the Developmental Disabilities Hall of Fame Awards recognize the outstanding efforts of individuals in a variety of areas, including advocacy, art, athletics, community service, employment and personal accomplishment.
-Guidelines for award submissions can be found here.

 The Erin Ritchey Memorial Awards, created by Erin's parents, Kenneth and Nancy Ritchey, recognize the personal and professional efforts of individuals and/or groups throughout the Miami Valley that make significant contributions to improving the quality of life for people with developmental disabilities.
-Guidelines and an explanation of the award categories can be found here.

 The Erin Ritchey Memorial Fund was established by her family through the generous donations of people throughout Ohio.
 This fund makes possible the Memorial Awards, which serve as a tribute to one child so that other children and adults with developmental disabilities, the families who support them, and the people who serve them may know a future of understanding and acceptance.